penguinencounter/colormagic/README.md

 ## 4. Usage

-**Don't link the target texture to a Blockbench model!** You should use the Resource API instead.
+**Don't link the target texture to a Blockbench model - this will double the size cost from the texture.** You should use the Resource API instead.
 Because nobody ever uses the Resource API, here's a tutorial:

 > [!WARNING]
 > If you link the texture to a Blockbench model, it'll be bundled twice, which will cost you avatar space.